my freedom is back

 Take look at yourself in the mirror.
 In the summer of 2014 before I quit drinking, that alone was extremely difficult.
 I didn’t recognize the face staring back at me.
 There I was staring at a person that used to be my best friend, my strongest source of support , my best ally, and I realized I no longer was able to look at myself in the mirror.
 I asked myself what I wanted more than anything in life at that moment and that was to get my life back and to do that, I knew I had to stop drinking.
 If this resonates with you, the question should be why shouldn’t you join, but here are a few reasons why the Recovery Elevator private community is a way to get your life back on track and return to a time when happiness was attainable without alcohol.

-We have members who have been sober for a long period of time.
-They’ve been where you are.
+In Café RE, you can advice and tips from members who have been sober for years.
+From those who have been where you are.
 They have a tremendous amount of experience to share, but so do you!
 We have chosen to grow this group slowly, paying attention to who may be a good fit and who may not be.
 This group may not be for everyone, and that’s okay.
 Those who realize it’s not about what you GET from the community, but what you can GIVE are the ones we see being the most successful.
 Those who ask questions, share with others, attend webinars, and get out of their comfort zones are the ones who benefit the most from this private online community.

 A Thriving Community Focused on Sobriety

-This community is open to more than a 12 step program.
 You will find that this group is thriving and full of conversations and discussion on what is working for those who are staying sober.
-Some members have used 12 step programs and others have never stepped foot into a meeting, but they all have one thing in common: they are all serious about quitting drinking and leading a better life.
+Some members have used 12 step programs and others have never stepped foot into a meeting, but they all have one thing in common: they are serious about quitting drinking and leading a better life.
 Café RE members are smart, funny, interesting and just plain awesome people that you will enjoy getting to know!
 New members often express how friendly, open and welcoming the community feels, even more than they expected.
 We achieve this by fostering a community built on trust and fairness.
 We have policies in place for a reason, and enforce a “no jerks allowed” policy.
 We are not afraid of removing people from the community who don’t bring a positive vibe to the community or are downright no fun to have around.
 We will make a point of getting you plugged in and connected with the community, and all this with the understanding that you want to be here and the expectation that you will put in effort.
-We know the relationships developed in Café RE go deep and has prompted local and national
+We know the relationships developed in Café RE go deep and has prompted local and national meet ups so you will have the opportunity to connect with other members in person.